Ashland Global (NYSE:ASH) Issues Quarterly Earnings Results

-Ashland Global (NYSE:ASH) announced its quarterly earnings data on Monday.
-The basic materials company reported $1.22 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.29 by ($0.07), MarketWatch Earnings reports.
-The firm had revenue of $637.00 million during the quarter, compared to analysts’ expectations of $635.39 million.
+Ashland Global (NYSE:ASH) posted its earnings results on Monday.
+The basic materials company reported $1.22 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $1.29 by ($0.07), MarketWatch Earnings reports.
+The business had revenue of $637.00 million for the quarter, compared to the consensus estimate of $635.39 million.
 Ashland Global had a return on equity of 7.03% and a net margin of 5.96%.
-The company’s revenue for the quarter was up 11.0% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.84 earnings per share.
+The business’s revenue was up 11.0% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.84 earnings per share.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, June 15th.
-Investors of record on Tuesday, June 1st were issued a $0.30 dividend.
-This is a boost from Ashland Global’s previous quarterly dividend of $0.28.
-The ex-dividend date of this dividend was Friday, May 28th.
-This represents a $1.20 dividend on an annualized basis and a yield of 1.42%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, June 15th.
+Stockholders of record on Tuesday, June 1st were issued a $0.30 dividend.
+This represents a $1.20 annualized dividend and a dividend yield of 1.41%.
+The ex-dividend date was Friday, May 28th.
+This is an increase from Ashland Global’s previous quarterly dividend of $0.28.
 Ashland Global’s dividend payout ratio is presently 42.86%.

-In related news, insider Eric N. Boni sold 2,429 shares of Ashland Global stock in a transaction on Thursday, June 3rd.
-The shares were sold at an average price of $93.88, for a total value of $228,034.52.
-Following the sale, the insider now owns 15,231 shares of the company’s stock, valued at approximately $1,429,886.28.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Ashland Global news, insider Eric N. Boni sold 2,429 shares of the firm’s stock in a transaction on Thursday, June 3rd.
+The stock was sold at an average price of $93.88, for a total transaction of $228,034.52.
+Following the completion of the sale, the insider now owns 15,231 shares of the company’s stock, valued at approximately $1,429,886.28.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
 Company insiders own 10.08% of the company’s stock.

 Ashland Global Holdings Inc provides specialty chemical solutions worldwide.
 The company's Specialty Ingredients segment offers products, technologies, and resources for solving formulation and product-performance challenges.
 It provides solutions using natural, synthetic, and semisynthetic polymers derived from cellulose ethers, vinyl pyrrolidones, acrylic polymers, polyester and polyurethane-based adhesives, and plant and seed extracts.